gregorybchris/markers/README.md

 markers parse "not a or b"

 # Eval
-markers eval "not a or b" -t b -t a
+markers eval "not a or b" -t b -f a
 ```